OUR ability to treat opaque liquids with uv-light

 No Fossil Fuels

-Conventional pasteurization equipment requires a vast amount of energy to both warm up, retain the high temperature and cool down the milk.
+Conventional pasteurization equipment requires a vast amount of energy to both warm up, retain the high temperature and cool down the product.
 These processes are to a large extent dependent on energy stemming from natural gas.
 By eliminating the heating- and cooling process, and relying only on electricity, cold pasteurization can be driven solely by sustainable energy.

 No Waste in Production